prestodb/presto-yarn/README.md

     "site.global.plugin": "{'ml': ['presto-ml-${presto.version}.jar']}",
 ```

+* ``site.global.app_name`` (optional) (default - ``presto-server-0.130``) This value should be the name of the tar.gz file contained within the zip file produced by presto-yarn (in package/files/ within the zip).
+If you use a custom presto server distribution or anything other than the default presto-yarn package settings, please be sure to modify this.

+* ``application.def`` For Slider users, when the command to install the presto package is run, the logs will explicitly tell the user which value to use for this parameter.
+Changing this is only required if you are using a custom built presto package.

 * ``java_home`` (default - ``/usr/lib/jvm/java``): Presto requires Java 1.8.
 So make jdk8 the default java or add it to ``java_home`` here

 * Variables in ``appConfig.json`` like ``${COORDINATOR_HOST}``, ``${AGENT_WORK_ROOT}`` etc. do not need any substitution and will be appropriately configured during runtime.